marrow16/valix/README.md

                             <code>Prefix</code> <em>string</em>
                         </td>
                         <td>
-                            is any prefix to be appended to the string value
+                            is any prefix to be appended to the condition token
                         </td>
                     </tr>
                     <tr>